-Services Aareement
+Services Agreement

 Upon the completion of the Acquisition, the Sponsors and their affiliates entered into a services agreement with us relating to the provision of certain financial and strategic advisory services and consulting services.
-We pay a monitoring fee for management services and reimburse the Sponsors for expenses they incur related to these management services.
-The fees paid to the Sponsors are included in corporate expense.
-The Sponsors granted a waiver of the monitoring fees due for 2014 and 2015.
-The total fees for 2013 and 2012 were \$23 million and \$30 million, respectively.
+We reimburse the Sponsors for expenses they incur related to these management services.
+We historically paid a monitoring fee for management services of \$7.5 million each quarter, however, the Sponsors granted a waiver of the monitoring fees due for 2015 and 2016.
+In 2015, we reimbursed the Sponsors \$20 million in expenses incurred.
 Also, under the services agreement, the Sponsors have the right to act, in return for additional fees based on a percentage of the gross transaction value, as our financial advisor or investment banker for any merger, acquisition, disposition, financing or the like if we decide we need to engage someone to fill such a role.
 We have agreed to indemnify the Sponsors and their affiliates and their directors, officers and representatives for losses relating to the services contemplated by the services agreement and the engagement of affiliates of the Sponsors pursuant to, and the performance by them of the services contemplated by, the services agreement.